JoLoZ/genshin-anomaly/README.md

 ## What is this?

-Genshin Anomaly allows you to extract exploration statistics from Hoyolabs Battle Chronicles that go beyond 100% and allows you to easily visualise them using the website.
+Genshin Anomaly allows you to extract exploration statistics of the main regions from Hoyolabs Battle Chronicles that go beyond 100% and allows you to easily visualise them using the website.

 ## Usage

 To use Genshin Anomaly, go to [the website](https://genshin.wife4.dev) and drag the link on the website into your bookmark bar.
-Then click on it to start the process.
-Click on it once on the Battle Chronicles page to gather the statistics.
+Click on the bookmark to start the process.
+Once the Battle Chronicle page is opened press on the bookmark again to start the process.
+When the data collection is finished you'll land on an overview of your exploration percentages.

 ## Development